 - 5. Roll the wheel to choose 7 VIDEO CONTRAST and then push the wheel or the left button. - 6.
-Roll the wheel to choose 1, 2, 3 or 4 (Dynamic Range) or A, B, C (Curve) as appropriate and then push the wheel or the left button. - 1-4: Control dynamic range.
-1 provides the widest dynamic range; 4 is the narrowest dynamic range. - A: Mid-level in the curve is low, so this setting is suitable for suppressing rain clutter. - B: Curve between A and C. - C: Mid-level in the curve is high, so this setting is suitable for detecting distant targets.
+Roll the wheel to choose 1, 2, 3 or 4 (Dynamic Range) or A, B, C (Curve) as appropriate and then push the wheel or the left button.
+Refer to the description below and the illustration on the next page. - 1-4: Control dynamic range.
+1 provides the widest dynamic range; 4 is the narrowest dynamic range. - A: Mid-level in the curve is low, so this setting is suitable for suppressing rain clutter.

+- B: Curve between A and C. - C: Mid-level in the curve is high, so this setting is suitable for detecting distant targets.